glizzykingdreko/Ad-Blockers-are-Allowed-on-YouTube/README.md

   - [My links](#my-links)

 ## Background
 The recent feature by YouTube, which discourages the use of ad blockers by displaying a popup message, necessitated a simple yet effective solution to avoid any disruptions, especially while enjoying music during coding sessions.
-You can read more about this issue and the motivation behind creating this extension in my [article](https://glizzykingdreko.me).
+You can read more about this issue and the motivation behind creating this extension in my [Medium article](https://medium.com/@glizzykingdreko/ad-blockers-are-allowed-on-youtube-40a040a2d039?postPublishedType=initial).

 ## How it Works
 The extension comprises three main files: `background.js`, `content.js`, and `manifest.json`.